kumahq/kuma-website/docs/docs/0.1.0/README.md

   - it is tpyically language-specific; therefore, it prevents innovation
   - multiple implementations of the library exist, which creates fragmentation in the long run.

 * **Sidecar proxy**: The services delegate all the connectivity and observability concerns to an out-of-process runtime, that will be on the execution path of every request.
 It will proxy all the outgoing connections and accept all the incoming ones.
-By using this approach developers don't worry about connectivity and only focus on delivering business value from their services.
+By using this approach, developers don't worry about connectivity and only focus on delivering business value from their services.

 ::: tip
 **Sidecar Proxy**: It's called *sidecar* proxy because it's another process running alongside our service on the same host, like a motorcycle sidecar.
 There is going to be one sidecar proxy for each running instance of our services.